achaudhary2304/criss_erc_world/README.md

 - **Best Source:** Use **Gazebo Fuel** ([https://app.gazebosim.org/fuel/models](https://app.gazebosim.org/fuel/models)).
   - Many third-party model sources can be unreliable due to inconsistent folder structures or missing files required for Gazebo simulation.
-  - Models from organizations **OpenRobotics** and **GoogleDeepmind** on Gazebo Fuel are generally well-structured and require minimal modification.
+  - Models from organizations **OpenRobotics** and **GoogleResearch** on Gazebo Fuel are generally well-structured and require minimal modification.
 - **Included Models:** Some models are provided in the models folder of the google drive.
 You can add more using the method above.

 *This script and model integration approach were tested on ROS 2 Humble with Gazebo Fortress.*